 What about medical transition?

-Until a child reaches puberty, there is no need for medical treatments of any kind.
-If they wish to talk with a therapist or counselor, you can support them with this, however most transgender children will be happy to explore gender at their own pace if their family is supportive.
+There is no need for medical treatments of any kind before puberty.
+If they wish to talk with a therapist or counselor, you can support them with this.
+However, most transgender children will be happy to explore gender at their own pace if their family is supportive.

-Once puberty begins, some transgender children have a strong desire to take puberty blocking medication, or “puberty blockers”.
-These pause puberty, and are commonly given to transgender people at the start of puberty.
+Once puberty begins, some transgender youth have a strong desire to take medication which pauses puberty.
+This medication is sometimes referred to as “puberty blockers”.
+These pause puberty, and are commonly prescribed to transgender young people at the start of puberty.
+They are also prescribed to non-transgender youth who start puberty very early.
 They are safe and fully reversible.

 Without puberty blockers, many of the changes their body will go through during puberty are distressing, irreversible, and can have lifelong impacts.

-If, in the future, your child stops taking puberty blockers, puberty changes will simply begin again – puberty blockers do not make permanent changes, they only pause things (much like contraceptive pills).
+If your child stops taking puberty blockers in the future, puberty changes will simply begin again – puberty blockers do not make permanent changes, they only pause things (much like contraceptive pills).
 They are completely reversible.

 What about bullying and mental health?